Originally published on Customer Think

 Managing CX has become an increasingly complex thing to do, combining areas of design, customer relations, marketing, and much more.
 Businesses that try to run a patchwork CX enterprise by keeping all of these areas separate do so at their own peril.
 2020 made many companies realize just how crucial it is to centralize as many CX elements as possible onto a single platform.

-Scott Harris, CEO of experience management company Experience.com, looks into the crystal ball on this issue: “As enterprises become more sophisticated, they will demand a single, integrated CX platform that combines data, behavior, and marketing from one platform.
+Scott Harris, CEO of experience management software company Experience.com, looks into the crystal ball on this issue: “As enterprises become more sophisticated, they will demand a single, integrated customer experience platform that combines data, behavior, and marketing from one platform.
 And those enterprises should not have to pay millions of dollars for a consultant to build a customized program.”
 In the past, the right platforms to do this may have been prohibitively expensive — 2021 will see prices get to a point where most companies have no choice but to buy in.

 2. Opportunities for Connection